 Executive Summary

 This Technical Report describes use cases where a Signature-based Handling of Asserted information using toKENs (SHAKEN) Originating Service Provider (OSP) may not have complete locally available information to establish a verified association between a calling telephone number (calling TN) and its direct Customer, as the basis for assigning a “full attestation” value to particular calls.
-In addition, this report summarizes a few different mechanisms; Delegated Certificates, Extended Validation (EV) Certificates with TN Letter of Authorization (TNLoA), and Central TN Database, that have been proposed to provide the OSP with additional information regarding the entity placing a call and the telephone numbers that entity has a valid association with in order to support the OSP marking the call with the highest attestation level.
-All three approaches are considered viable, however, they do present different tradeoffs in terms of complexity, cost to service providers and enterprises, and the assumptions around the relationship between service providers, their customers, and other entities in the SHAKEN and voice network ecosystems.
+In addition, this report summarizes a few different mechanisms; Delegated Certificates, Extended Validation (EV) Certificates with TN Letter of Authorization (TNLoA), Central TN Database and Distributed Ledger Technology (DLT), that have been proposed to provide the OSP with additional information regarding the entity placing a call and the telephone numbers that entity has a valid association with in order to support the OSP marking the call with the highest attestation level.
+All four approaches are considered viable, however, they do present different tradeoffs in terms of complexity, cost to service providers and enterprises, and the assumptions around the relationship between service providers, their customers, and other entities in the SHAKEN and voice network ecosystems.
 It is difficult to predict how these tradeoffs will influence industry acceptance of one solution over another, and it is likely that the “best” solution will vary based on the deployment use case.

 The assessment in Annex A is a relative comparison of how these different solution mechanisms approach solving the added complexities in these use cases.
-The three approaches in Annex A provide different solution alternatives to provide the OSP with sufficient information to fully attest that the calling TN is associated with the calling entity where that might not otherwise be supported by local policy and locally available information.
-The three approaches are 1) Delegated Certificates, 2) EV Certificates with TN Letter of Authorization (TNLoA) and 3) Central TN Database.
+The four approaches in Annex A provide different solution alternatives to provide the OSP with sufficient information to fully attest that the calling TN is associated with the calling entity where that might not otherwise be supported by local policy and locally available information.
+The four approaches are 1) Delegated Certificates, 2) EV Certificates with TN Letter of Authorization (TNLoA) 3) Central TN Database and 4) Enterprise Identity using Distributed Ledger Technology.
 Within the Delegated Certificate approach there are various solution sub-options that differ based on who authorizes the Enterprise to obtain a certificate and who issues the certificate.
-It should be noted that these approaches are not mutually exclusive and more than one approach can be implemented without impacting the other(s).
+It should be noted that these approaches are not mutually exclusive, and more than one approach can be implemented without impacting the other(s).

-As shown in the Solution Comparison Matrix in Table A.1, all three solution approaches are technically viable in terms of their ability to support the principles listed in Section 6.
-The three approaches share the following fundamental constructs:
+As shown in the Solution Comparison Matrix in Table A.1, all four solution approaches are technically viable in terms of their ability to support the principles listed in Section 6.
+The four approaches share the following fundamental constructs: